 The CSI Library is a member of the larger consortium of CUNY Libraries, which provides library services to the 23 campuses that make up CUNY.
 CSI students, faculty, and staff with valid CSI ID cards and library barcodes may access and borrow books from any library within the CUNY system.
 Users can request books from other CUNY libraries through the OneSearch (learn how).
 Users may also access databases and electronic resources for which CUNY Central has purchased university-wide licenses.
-A library barcode is required to access CUNY-wide databases from off-campus.
+CUNYFirst usernames and passwords are used to access CUNY-wide databases from off-campus.

 ID cards can be obtained at the Office of Parking & DolphinCard Services, located in West Administration Building 3A Room 106.

 Members of the CSI Continuing Education program sponsored by Local 1199, visiting scholars, CSI alumni, and retired CSI faculty and staff members may use the Library.
 They may borrow books, DVDs, and other materials by presenting a current, validated identification card.
 Alumni may obtain a CSI Alumni Card through the CSI Alumni Association, located in 1A-110.
+(Please note: due to publisher restrictions, we are not able to provide access to online resources to alumni.)
 All other groups listed above should contact the Office of Parking & DolphinCard Services, located in 3A-106, to obtain a valid CSI identification card.